umerwaqas92/Fusion_Helper/README.md

+# How You can use Google Fusion Table as Datasource for you android app
 Fusion Tables is an experimental data visualization web application to gather, visualize, and share data tables.
 You can use Fusion table as datasource for your app.Fusion REST API allow us to query Fussion table to retrive or insert data into table.
 Fusion_Helper.java explains how you  can easily create connection of your app with Fusion Table and send and retrive data from android app.

 Usage